 - Ensure proper sleep: A good night’s sleep helps the child’s eyes get proper rest.
 Make sure your child does not stay up too late and that they get at least eight hours of sleep per night.

-- Take the prescribed medication diligently: If the doctor has prescribed drops for continuous use, make sure you follow the instruction diligently.
+- Take the prescribed medication diligently: If the doctor has prescribed drops for continuous use, make sure you follow the instructions diligently.
 For example, if the excessive blinking is due to eye dryness, and the doctor has prescribed drops to keep the eyes moist, consistent use can prevent the recurrence of excessive blinking.

 2. Obsessive-Compulsive Disorder; National Institute of Mental Health